Siphon880gh/devbrain/iOS/_ XCode Primer Guide.md

 Now add the same class name to the scene board where you previously had added the ID.
 It will let you add the class now.

-The scene board that is the initial controller... there's a tickbox you need to tick: Is Initial View Controller
+The scene board that is the initial controller... there's a checkbox you need to tick: Is Initial View Controller

 Now generally how you switch between scenes in the app is this:
 ```